Dương Hiếu Nghĩa

-He, along with Captain Nguyễn Văn Nhung, executed President Ngô Đình Diệm and the President's confidant, his brother Ngô Đình Nhu after the latter were arrested at the end of an army coup.
-After the Fall of Saigon in 1975, Nghia spent at least a dozen years in various re-education camps.
-In 1992, he was allowed to emigrate to the United States under the Humanitarian Orderly Departure Program.
+Dương, along with Captain Nguyễn Văn Nhung, executed President Ngô Đình Diệm and the President's confidant, his brother Ngô Đình Nhu after the latter were arrested at the end of an army coup.
+After the Fall of Saigon in 1975, Nghĩa spent at least a dozen years in various re-education camps.

 Execution of Diem

-Nghia was part of a group of military personnel sent to arrest Diem and Nhu at the conclusion of the successful coup.
-After arresting the brothers and tying them with their hands behind their backs, Nghia and Major Nguyen Van Nhung sat with Diệm and Nhu inside the Armored Personnel Carrier, and the convoy departed for Tân Sơn Nhứt Air Base.
+Nghĩa was part of a group of military personnel sent to arrest Diem and Nhu at the conclusion of the successful coup.
+After arresting the brothers and tying them with their hands behind their backs, Nghĩa and Major Nguyen Van Nhung sat with Diệm and Nhu inside an M113 armored personnel carrier, and the convoy departed for Tân Sơn Nhứt Air Base.
 They stopped at a railroad crossing on the return trip where, by all accounts, the brothers were assassinated.
 An investigation by General Tran Van Don later determined that Nghĩa had shot the brothers at point-blank range with a semi-automatic firearm and that Nhung sprayed them with bullets before repeatedly stabbing their bodies with a knife.

 Nghĩa gave his account of the assassinations to military headquarters: “As we rode back to the Joint General Staff headquarters, Diệm sat silently, but Nhu and the captain [Nhung] began to insult each other.
 I don’t know who started it.
 The name-calling grew passionate.
 The captain had hated Nhu before.
 Now he was charged with emotion.”
 When the convoy reached a train crossing, Nghĩa said that Nhung “lunged at Nhu with a bayonet and stabbed him again and again, maybe fifteen or twenty times.
 Still in a rage, he turned to Diệm, took out his revolver and shot him in the head.
 Then he looked back at Nhu, who was lying on the floor, twitching.
 He put a bullet into his head too.
 Neither Diệm nor Nhu ever defended themselves.
 Their hands were tied.”